Hotmoka/hotmoka/tutorial/Takamaka.md

 > and the final balance of the payer might change in different versions of Takamaka.

-Before concluding this section, note that the calls to `runViewInstanceMethodCallTransaction()` have not generated any entry among the transactions recorded in the `chain` folder.
+Before concluding this section, note that the calls to `runInstanceMethodCallTransaction()` have not generated any entry among the transactions recorded in the `chain` folder.
 As we said before, that method runs `@View` methods, that induce no updates and that can hence be executed by a single node, without need of consensus with the other nodes.
 The advantage